Developers-Collective/Sparkamek/README.md

 Here you can check the sprites and actors that are in the game.

-*Note that the the sprites of this list are to take with a grain of salt, as they are not 100% accurate (because it requires putting the sprites replacement comment and using good profile names).*
+*Note that the sprites of this list are to take with a grain of salt, as they are not 100% accurate (because it requires putting the sprites replacement comment and using good profile names).*

 ![Sprites and actors](https://raw.githubusercontent.com/Synell/Assets/main/Sparkamek/readme/kamek-sprites-and-actors.png)